CommunityEnterpriseLinuxKickstarts/xfce4-amdesktop/README.md

 	Password for the live user(mythtv)=mythtv
 	*sshd disabled by default and blocked from mythtv user, to change;
-	DO NOT SKIP THIS STEP OR YOUR BOX WILL BE INSECURE if YOU ENABLE SSHD! reset mythtv password with terminal:
+	***DO NOT SKIP THIS STEP OR YOUR BOX WILL BE INSECURE!***
+	Change the shell account mythtv password with a terminal:

 		passwd mythtv

+        *Enter you new password and confirm.

+	***DO NOT PROCEED UNLESS YOU HAVE CHANGED THE MYTHTV SHELL ACCOUNT PASSWORD FIRST!****

 	then remove entry "DenyUsers mythtv" from /etc/ssh/sshd_config and run:
 			systemctl daemon-reload